SuperTuxii/WolfBugs/README.md

 **Adds a new gamerule `allowChatting`:**

-- when true, all player can chat and use chatting commands.
+- when true, all players can chat and use chatting commands.
 - when false, only players with permission level 2+ can chat and use chatting commands. (default)

 Chatting commands are `/me`, `/msg`, `/teammsg` and associated commands.